Andrew Michael Ramsay: Biography

-Ramsay may have been born in 1681 or 1688, but the most likely date of his birth is 9 July 1686.
-The son of a baker, he grew up in Ayr, in south west Scotland, and probably studied at Edinburgh University.
+Ramsay was born in Abbotshall, Fife, Scotland, on June 9, 1693.
+Son of Alexander Ramsay and Jean Orrock, his parents had him baptized at Abbotshall on June 21, 1693.
+He probably studied at Edinburgh University.
 A devout young man, he seemed destined for the ministry in the Church of Scotland, but in 1708 became tutor to the two children of David Wemyss, 4th Earl of Wemyss.

 As a youth Ramsay was attracted to the mysticism of quietism as practised in the circle of George Garden at Rosehearty, centred on the teachings of Antoinette Bourignon in a community along the lines of a similar one in Rijnsburg led by Pierre Poiret, where people from different religious persuasions and social castes lived together.

 In 1710 Ramsay travelled to Rijnsburg to meet Poiret and later met Jeanne Marie Bouvier de la Motte Guyon known as Mme Guyon.
 From there he went on to stay with the Catholic archbishop and theologian François Fénelon in Cambrai, in 1710 (August 1710).
 He remained in Fénelon's household for several years and became steady friends with the Marquis de Fénelon, a young relative of the archbishop and an ardent pupil of Mme Guyon.
 He wrote his Vie de Fénelon in loyal testimony to that period.
 From 1714 until 1716, Ramsay acted as secretary to Mme Guyon and he was present at Blois on 9 June 1717 when she died.

 Although Ramsay himself was converted to Catholicism by Fénelon, conversion was not deemed an option by Mme Guyon, who strongly advised the community around her to stick to the principles of their proper faith while meditating on Pure Love.
 In his Life of Fénelon (London, 1723) Ramsay stated his own insights of how Mme Guyon's system had affected him.
 Association with Fénelon, who as preceptor of the grandsons of Louis XIV had retained huge influence at Court, caused Ramsay to be remarked by the nobility, in particular by the Comte de Sassenage, whose son he tutored from 1718 till 1722.

 In 1722 Ramsay became active in high level negotiations over a tax on assets of Jacobite exiles proposed by the British government.
 By then Ramsay was already well acquainted with Cardinal Fleury, who after the death of the Regent Philippe II, Duke of Orléans (1723) was to be the power of state behind Louis XV.